jordynsaltzman/defeat-the-monster/README.md

 # Defeat The Monster

 This is my first Python application.
+I wanted to make a simple app to practice using Python syntax